gazebosim/gz-sim/tutorials/migration_model_api.md

 LoadPlugins |
 Reset |
 ResetPhysicsStates |
-Update | Models are updated by systems
+Update | Entities are updated by systems

 ## Others